karakalo/lumen/doc/narrative-spinner.markdown

 type.
 So the call to `Select_Events` passes a short table of callbacks, each of which handles just one kind of event.

-Of note here is that I attach the same procedure, `Quit_Handler`, to two different event types: `Key_Press` and `Close_Window`.
+Of note here is that we attach the same procedure, `Quit_Handler`, to two different event types: `Key_Press` and `Close_Window`.
 In this case that makes sense, since both events just mean "quit".
 If, however, the app needed to do something with the event data, like for example look at the actual key